 The second year commences with the first 70 day placement.
 The second half of that academic year is full time academic study, for modules on Social work practice both in UK and internationally, and two more interprofessional modules on evidence based practice and developing interprofessional collaboration.

 In the final year of the programme, the first semester is spent on further academic studies in law and ethics, collaborative practice and on generating and using evidence for the evaluation of practice.
 The second placement is 100 days and starts in Semester Two.

-The MSW is a postgraduate training programme providing a recognised professional qualification in social work.
-The course aims to enable students to become effective social work practitioners, capable of working within a range of statutory and non-statutory inter-professional organisations.
+The MSW is a postgraduate pre-registration programme leading to qualification as a social worker.
+The course aims to enable students to become effective social work practitioners, capable of working within a range of statutory and non-statutory organisations.
 Commencing in January each year, the course is full time.
 Practice teaching is over 170 days.
 There are 4 taught modules in Year 1 of the course and 3 in Year 2, together with a dissertation for students wishing to attain the Master's award in addition to the professional qualification.
 Service users and carers are closely involved in all aspects of the course, from selection through teaching and learning to assessment.
 Ethics and values are integrated throughout the teaching, along with all other elements conforming to the benchmark requirements of the subject.

 The Masters in Social Work award has the potential to produce enhanced social work practitioners, as a consequence of their higher-level qualifications.
 Graduates from the programme will be able to offer a range of skills: in applied research and evidence based practice, combined with personal leadership and enhanced analytical skills.